Breeder of third generation Minuet and Minuet Tall cats, the pride of cat lovers, and the kings and queens of the cat

-The key to the standard for Napoleon traits is being round.
+The key to the standard for Minuet traits is being round.
 The Minuet should appear round from every angle, starting with its head.
 It should have a round forehead that leads down to round cheeks and chin.
 The eyes should be large, round, and expressive, and set apart; however, they should not have a bug-

 Minuets are considered medium sized cats, and their bones should be medium to heavy.
-The Napoleon should be of sturdy build, with a body that is moderately long and rounded.
+The Minuet should be of sturdy build, with a body that is moderately long and rounded.
 The back should be straight along the spine; however, the rump of the standard version (short-